-The Applus+ Group risk map covers any risks that may have a significant impact on its results, to the best of its understanding.
+The Applus+ Group risk map covers those risks that may have a significant impact on its results, to the best of its understanding.
 The risks contemplated in this map may be classified as follows:

-- 1. derived from the Group's organisational model - 2. inherent to business activities - 3. regulatory and compliance risks in those countries where it operates (legal, tax, human resources, etc.) - 4 financial
+- 1. derived from the Group's organisational model - 2. inherent to business activities - 3. regulatory and compliance risks in those countries where it operates - 4. financial